gutsy-robot/odom_map_viz/Readme.md

 This package helps to visualise the odometry published by gps and vo on a open street map.

 Make sure that you opencv and opengl before using this.
+Also install this:

+	sudo apt-get install ros-indigo-geodesy

 To use the package, clone it in your catkin workspace and do a catkin_make or catkin build and then source it.

 Then do a: